Mahmoud-ghareeb/ASR_SYS/README.md

 This repository provides a pipeline for transcribing audio files and performing natural language analysis on the transcribed text.
 The pipeline uses the following services:

 1. **Transcription Service (`TranscripeService`)**: Converts audio to text.
-2. **Language Model Service (`LLMService`)**: Sends the transcribed text to an OpenAI model to perform further analysis, such as sentiment analysis, named entity recognition, summarization, and topic categorization.
+2. **Language Model Service (`LLMService`)**: Sends the transcribed text to either (SambaNova / OpenAI) model to perform further analysis, such as sentiment analysis, named entity recognition, summarization, and topic categorization.
-3. **Output**: The results are saved as a JSON file with structured data.
+3. **Output**: The results are saved as a JSON file with structured data named output.json .

 ## Project Structure